captionpoint/captionpoint-plays/IN-EVERY-GENERATION.md

 ---
 There’s another bib in his bag by the door.
 ---
-## PAOLA:
-You were a miracle.
----
 ## VALERIA:
-You were a miracle too, hon.
+You were a miracle, hon.
 ---
 ## DEV:
 I thought you didn’t believe in that.